e-picas/dev-tools/README.md

 -   `ACTION_NAME`: the name of the action
 -   `ACTION_VERSION`: the current version number of the action
--   `ACTION_DESCRIPTION`: the description string of the action, shown when you see the global usage page of DevTools and for the action's specific help;
+-   `ACTION_DESCRIPTION`: the description string of the action, shown when you see the global usage page of Dev-Tools and for the action's specific help;
 -   `ACTION_OPTIONS`: an information about action's command line options and configuration variables;
 -   `ACTION_SYNOPSIS`: a quick synopsis of action's options;